Tips Bulletin

 Because this fast growing privacy tree develops rapidly, about two to three feet a year, the Leyland Cypress should be pruned regularly to prevent overgrowth.
 Leyland Cypress is hardy in USDA zones 6-10 and does best in full to partial sunlight.

 Unfortunately, these lovely trees are also susceptible to bagworms, which can cause the leaves to brown and the needles to fall off the tree.
 Most bagworms can be regulated organically by birds that live in the yard, who love to eat them.
-However, there are plenty of natural pesticides also available that kill bagworms, grub worms, and spider mites without killing your plant.
+However, plenty of natural pesticides are also available that kill bagworms, grub worms, and spider mites without killing your plant.

 Camellia (Sasanqua camellia): Flowering Privacy Shrubs for Splashes of Color